CA4SSI Priorities for 2025 Budget Year

 Lift SSI/SSP Grants to at least the Federal Poverty Line

-CA4SSI Coalition’s Response to the 2025-26 May Revision:
+CA4SSI Coalition’s Response to the 2025-26 Final State Budget:

 CA4SSI Coalition Urges Congress to Protect and Strengthen SNAP and Medicaid